Records of prime ministers of the United Kingdom: Age at appointment

 The youngest prime minister to be appointed was William Pitt the Younger on 19 December 1783 at the age of 24 years and 208 days.

 The oldest prime minister to be appointed for the first time was Lord Palmerston on 6 February 1855 at the age of 70 years and 109 days.

 The oldest prime minister to be appointed overall, and oldest to win a General Election, was William Ewart Gladstone, who was born on 29 December 1809 and appointed for the final time on 15 August 1892 at the age of 82 years and 231 days, following that year's General Election.

 Age on leaving office

 The youngest prime minister to leave office was the Duke of Grafton, who retired in 1770, aged 34.
 The oldest was Gladstone, who was 84 years at the time of his final retirement in 1894.

 Age differences of outgoing and incoming PMs

-Greatest age difference — Lord Rosebery (born 7 May 1847) was 37 years 129 days younger than William Ewart Gladstone (born 29 December 1809) whom he succeeded after the final retirement of the latter in 1894.
+Greatest age difference – Lord Rosebery (born 7 May 1847) was 37 years, 129 days younger than William Ewart Gladstone (born 29 December 1809) whom he succeeded after the final retirement of the latter in 1894.

-Smallest age difference — George Canning (born 11 April 1770) was 57 days senior to Lord Liverpool (born 7 June 1770), whom he succeeded after Liverpool retired in 1827.
-Canning and Liverpool were one of four pairs of immediately consecutive prime ministers who shared a same birth year, the others being:
+Smallest age difference – George Canning (born 11 April 1770) was 57 days senior to Lord Liverpool (born 7 June 1770), whom he succeeded after Liverpool retired in 1827.
+Canning and Liverpool were one of four pairs of immediately consecutive prime ministers who shared a birth year, the others being: